vuminhkh0a/skin-lesion-segmentation/README.md

 # [Warm-up][AI VIETNAM] Kaggle Challenge: Binary Skin Lesion Segmentation

 ## Description
-This challenge is the first in the **Medical AI Challenge Series**, created to support participants in exploring and practicing Medical AI.
+This is a private challenge of **AIMA Warm-up reasearch program**, created to support participants in exploring and practicing Medical AI.
-The task focuses on **dermatoscopic skin images (2D)** with the objective of building an automated system for **binary skin lesion segmentation**.
+The task focuses on **dermatoscopic skin images (2D)** with the objective of building an model for **binary skin lesion segmentation**

 ## Goal
-- Develop and train a model that segments lesions from dermatoscopic images.
+- Develop and train a model that segments lesions from dermatoscopic images
-- Evaluate segmentation performance using the **Dice score**.
+- Evaluate segmentation performance using the **Dice score**

 ## Evaluation
-- **Metric**: Dice Score, a commonly used measure in medical image segmentation.
+- **Metric**: Dice Score
 - **Submission Rules**:
-  - Each participant is allowed **7 submissions per day**.
+  - Each participant is allowed **7 submissions per day**
   - The evaluation process is divided into two phases:
-    - **Public phase**: scores are displayed immediately after submission.
+    - **Public phase**: scores are displayed immediately after submission
-    - **Private phase**: the final leaderboard is revealed after the challenge deadline.
+    - **Private phase**: the final leaderboard is revealed after the challenge deadline
-  - A maximum of **2 submissions** can be selected for the final private evaluation.
+  - A maximum of **2 submissions** can be selected for the final private evaluation

 ## Dataset Description
-The dataset includes dermatoscopic images with corresponding binary masks.
+The dataset includes dermatoscopic images with corresponding binary masks

 - **Files**:
-  - `Train/` → contains training images and their corresponding masks.
+  - `Train/` → training images and their corresponding masks
-  - `Test/` → contains test images for evaluation.
+  - `Test/` → test images for submission
-  - `sample_submission.csv` → example submission file provided in the required format.

 - **Columns**:
-  - `ID` → unique identifier for each image.
+  - `ID` → unique identifier for each image
-  - `Predicted_Mask` → predicted segmentation mask encoded in Run-Length Encoding (RLE).
+  - `Predicted_Mask` → predicted segmentation mask encoded in Run-Length Encoding (RLE)